 As a healthcare professional, your organization prides itself on providing the best possible care and health resources to all of your patients.
 But what if the helpful or necessary resources you provide to your patients aren’t available to 20% or more of them?
+Healthcare accessibility goes beyond ramps and elevators.

 Are Your Resources Reaching Everyone?

 You offer helpful tools and resources to your patients to make sure they can access helpful health information or make appointments from the comfort of their own home, but if these resources aren’t accessible to screen readers or navigable by keyboard, you could be leaving out your patients with disabilities.
 People with disabilities are especially prevalent in the healthcare space because they are statistically more likely to be dealing with multiple health issues, often compounded due to a primary disability.
+Healthcare accessibility is more necessary than you might think.

 Doctors, hospitals, and other healthcare entities are required to remove communication barriers under the ADA, and noncompliance can lead to costly litigation or at least alienation of your disabled patients.
 In addition to complying with the ADA and avoiding litigation, making sure your website is accessible also allows your entire client base to find information about your facility and about their own health concerns.